 One of the reasons people started to get interested in ITV, the commercial UK TV network was of course Downton Abbey.
 The period drama was hugely successful and was enjoyed throughout the world by millions of people.
-It was often a surprise to people that ITV has always had a really good track record on producing these sort of drama investing millions of pounds in these high quality shows.
-One of my favorites from yesteryear was a superb Sherlock Holmes adaptation with an incredible portrayal of the detective solving crimes in Victorian England.
+It was often a surprise to people that ITV has always had a really good track record on producing these sorts of drama investing millions of pounds in these high-quality shows.
+One of my favourites from yesteryear was a superb Sherlock Holmes adaptation with an incredible portrayal of the detective solving crimes in Victorian England.

 The ITV Hub is the channels website where you can watch all their channels live –

 - ITV – Primary Channel